ONERAI/xTrimoPGLM/README.md

 For more inference scrpts of other models, please visit the model card of the huggingface page.

-## Implementation of Pretrain
-xTrimoPGLM pretraining is based on the [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) Framework .
-Details Please refer to [pretrain](./pretrain)

 ## LICENSE

 The code in this repository is open source under the [Apache-2.0 license](./LICENSE).